By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 (i) Direct the President and Treasurer of the Corporation to present at the Annual Meeting of the Board a financial report, verified by the President and Treasurer or a majority of the Directors, or certified by an independent public accountant or certified public accountant or a firm of such accountants selected by the Board.
 This report shall be filed with the records of the Corporation and a copy or abstract thereof entered in the minutes of the proceedings of the Annual Meeting of the Board.

 Section 2.
 Number.
-The number of Directors constituting the entire Board shall be not less than three.
-Subject to such minimum, the number of Directors may be increased or decreased from time to time, by resolution of the Board, but such action by the Board shall require a vote of a majority of the entire Board and no decrease shall shorten the term of any incumbent (is the right term incumbent or current) Director.
+The number of Directors constituting the entire Board shall be not less than three (3).
+Subject to such minimum, the number of Directors may be increased or decreased from time to time, by resolution of the Board, but such action by the Board shall require a vote of a majority of the entire Board and no decrease shall shorten the term of any incumbent Director.

 Section 4.
 Qualification for Directors.
-Each Director shall be at least 18 years of age.
+Each Director shall be at least eighteen (18) years of age.

 Section 5.
 Classification of Directors.
-At the first Annual Meeting of the Members at which the election of Directors is in the regular order of business, the Directors shall be divided into three equal as possible classes with 1/3 Directors in the first class, 1/3 Directors in the second class, and 1/3 Directors in the third class.
+At the first Annual Meeting of the Members at which the election of Directors is in the regular order of business, the Directors shall be divided into three (3) equal-as-possible classes with one third (1/3) of the Directors in the first class, one third (1/3) of the Directors in the second class, and one third (1/3) of the Directors in the third class.
 The term of office of the first class shall expire at the first Annual Meeting of the Members following the annual meeting at which Directors are first designated into classes.
-The term of office of the second class shall expire at the following annual meeting and the third class at the third annual meeting after the annual meeting at which Directors are first designated into classes.
-At each annual meeting after Directors are first designated into classes, Directors shall be elected for a term of three years to replace those whose terms shall expire.
+The term of office of the second class shall expire at the following annual meeting and the third class shall expire at the third annual meeting after the annual meeting at which Directors are first designated into classes.
+At each annual meeting after Directors are first designated into classes, Directors shall be elected for a term of three (3) years to replace those whose terms shall expire.

 Section 6.
 Removal.
-Any Director may be removed at any time for cause by a vote of Directors then in office at a regular meeting or special meeting of the Board called for that purpose; [provided that there is a quorum of not less than a majority present at such meeting; provided further that at least one week’s notice of the proposed action shall have been given to the entire Board then in office.
-Missing three consecutive meetings of the Board unless a majority of the Directors has excused such Director from attendance due to extreme circumstance(s) may constitute cause.]
-Any Director can be removed at any time with our without cause by a vote of the Members.
+Any Director may be removed at any time for cause by a vote of Directors then in office at a regular meeting or special meeting of the Board called for that purpose, provided that there is a quorum of not less than a majority of the Board present at such meeting, and provided further that at least one week’s notice of the proposed action shall have been given to the entire Board then in office.
+Missing three consecutive meetings of the Board unless a majority of the Directors has excused such Director from attendance due to extreme circumstance(s) may constitute cause.
+Any Director can be removed at any time with or without cause by a vote of the Members.

 Section 7.
 Resignation.
 Any Director may resign from the Board at any time.
-Such resignation shall be made in writing, and shall take effect at the time specified therein, and if no time be specified, at the time of its receipt by the Corporation or the President.
+Such resignation shall be made by submitting a written notice of resignation to the President with a copy to the Board, and shall take effect at the time specified therein, and if no time be specified, at the time of its receipt by the President.
 The acceptance of a resignation by the Board shall not be necessary to make it effective, but no resignation shall discharge any accrued obligation or duty of a Director.

 (a) the death, resignation or removal of any Director;